Paradise: Jehovah's Witnesses

 Jehovah's Witnesses believe, from their interpretation of the Book of Genesis, that God's original purpose was, and is, to have the earth filled with the offspring of Adam and Eve as caretakers of a global paradise.
 However, Adam and Eve rebelled against God's sovereignty and were banished from the Garden of Eden, driven out of paradise into toil and misery.

 Jehovah's Witnesses believe that disobedient and wicked people will be destroyed by Christ at Armageddon and those obedient to Christ will live eternally in a restored earthly paradise.
 Joining the survivors will be the resurrected righteous and unrighteous people who died prior to Armageddon.
 The latter are brought back because they paid for their sins by their death and/or because they lacked opportunity to learn of Jehovah's requirements before dying.
 These will be judged on the basis of their post-resurrection obedience to instructions revealed in new "scrolls".
 They believe that resurrection of the dead to paradise earth is made possible by Christ's blood and the ransom sacrifice.
 This provision does not apply to those whom Christ as Judge deems to have sinned against God's holy spirit.

-One of Jesus' statements before he died were the words to a man hanging alongside him, "you will be with me in Paradise."
-The New World Translation places a comma after the word 'today', dividing it into two separate phrases, "I tell you today" and "you will be with me in Paradise".
-This differs from standard translations of this verse as "I tell you today you will be with me in Paradise".
-Based on scriptures such as Matthew 12:40, 27:63, Mark 8:31 and 9:31, Witnesses believe Jesus' expectation that he would be bodily resurrected after three days precluded his being in paradise on the same day that he died.
+The earthly paradise believed by Jehovah's Witnesses emphasizes the removal of all sin and suffering, by the restoration of the people to their perfect state often referencing Revelation 21:4 "He will wipe every tear from their eyes.
+There will be no more death or mourning or crying or pain, for the old order of things has passed away." and Psalms 37:29 "The righteous will possess the earth, and they will live forever in it."